qianlinnian/se_sad_project/Assignment3/assignment3.md

 ###### 2.3.1 Interface with External Payment Gateway (Unified Payment Capability)

-The SmartCampus system integrates with third-party payment platforms (e.g., WeChat Pay or Alipay) through a unified payment interface, which is reused by multiple internal subsystems such as Meal Ordering and Campus Card Recharge.
+The SmartCampus system integrates with third-party payment platforms (e.g., WeChat Pay) through a unified payment interface, which is reused by multiple internal subsystems such as Meal Ordering and Campus Card Recharge.
 Internally, payment interactions are encapsulated within backend services, while the client only interacts with SmartCampus-managed payment URLs.

 **Business Context:**